 I think the hardest part after fracturing my olecranon SEVEN months and THREE weeks ago, was not the injury itself, which was annoying, but the residual weakness.
 This weakness has not merely affected my arm, but also my chest and back.
-ONE month after having had my metal work removed, it’s finally safe to start rebuilding the muscles on my right arm and shoulder.
+One month after having had my metalwork removed, it’s finally safe to start rebuilding the muscles in my right arm and shoulder.
 This was MUCH harder than I expected!

-Firstly, the important thing to realise is that, dus to the significant lack of use as the olecranon fracture healed, the power/strength in your tricep muscle, heck the whole arm, will have been utterly decimated.
+Firstly, the critical thing to realise is that, due to the significant lack of use as the olecranon fracture healed, the power/strength in your tricep muscle, heck the whole arm, will have been utterly decimated.
 That is NOT an exaggeration.
 It was only in the last week or so before I went in for the second operation that I was finally